-Businesses also suffer because of bias A recent report by INvolve estimated that the cost of gender and ethnic minority discrimination to the UK economy was approximately £125.6 billion.
+Businesses also suffer because of bias

+A recent report by INvolve estimated that the cost of gender and ethnic minority discrimination to the UK economy was approximately £125.6 billion.
 Experimental research shows that bias leads people to make bad deals that end up costing them more money in the long run (Kubota, Li, Bar-David, Banaji, & Phelps, 2013).
 Work-related stress, depression or anxiety accounts for 44% of work-related ill health and 57% of working days lost in 2017/18 (HSE, 2018).
 The other side of the coin, of course, is that businesses do better when they have more diverse teams.
 Inclusive companies enjoy a 2.3 x higher cash flow (Bersin, 2019), and diverse companies are 70% more likely to report that the firm captured a new market (Hewlett, Marshall, & Sherbin, 2013).
 A 2016 report from Credit Suisse found that companies with more women in top management also had greater excess returns.
 Another 2016 report from the IMF found that appointing a senior woman was associated with an 8-13 basis points higher return on assets.
 A 2017 report from McKinsey found that the most ethnically / culturally diverse companies were 33% more likely to outperform on profitability.
 Getting rid of bias and creating a more diverse and inclusive culture is good for everyone.

-But why can't we just get rid of big
+But why can't we just get rid of bias?

-But why can't we just get rid of bias, especially if mos that bias is both bad and unprofitable?
-There are bias is a tricky and complicated thing.
-But one reg received a lot of attention in recent years is ung bias that we are unaware of and probably don't ev Unconscious bias (or implicit bias as it is call circles) has some critics in the scientific comm 2019).
-And even the leading researchers on unco denounce certain lay impressions about unconsc; e.g., that they function as "lie detectors" on bias is somehow more "real" than consciously (Nosek, Greenwald, & Banaji, 2007).
-But all evidence agrees that unconscious bias does p behaviours towards minorities, especially i situations, such as diagnosing illnesses ( evaluating CVs (Hiemstra, Derous, Serlie, al., 2007).
+But why can't we just get rid of bias, especially if most people agree that bias is both bad and unprofitable?
+There are many reasons; bias is a tricky and complicated thing.
+But one reason that has received a lot of attention in recent years is unconscious bias bias that we are unaware of and probably don't even want to have.
+Unconscious bias (or implicit bias as it is called in scientific circles) has some critics in the scientific community (Gawronski, 2019).
+And even the leading researchers on unconscious bias denounce certain lay impressions about unconscious bias tests: e.g., that they function as "lie detectors" or that unconscious bias is somehow more "real" than consciously expressed bias (Nosek, Greenwald, & Banaji, 2007).
+But all the scientific evidence agrees that unconscious bias does predict certain behaviours towards minorities, especially in rushed or ambiguous situations, such as diagnosing illnesses (Green et al., 2007) or evaluating CVs (Hiemstra, Derous, Serlie, & Born, 2013; Nosek et al., 2007).